How to Set Up a Raspberry Pi as an MQTT Broker

 - Improve Reliability: Understand how different Quality of Service levels affect message delivery.

-- Visualize Data: Connect a dashboard application to monitor your IoT data in real-time.
+- Visualize Data: Connect a dashboard application, such as that provided by the MQTTfy platform, to monitor your IoT data in real-time.